MarcinZ20/C/README.md

 - used to transfer files via socket
 - uses arpha/inet.h
 - creates file with the same content as the file.txt

+### ttt-socket
+- program based on client-server architecture
+- client makes move and sends it to server
+- server puts move on the board and sends it to client
+- using minimax algorythm